cosmicjs/cosmic-spotify-clone/README.md

 ## Getting Started

+1. **Set up Cosmic:**

+   - Sign up for a free account at [https://www.cosmicjs.com/signup](https://www.cosmicjs.com/signup)
+   - After signing up, create a new project by clicking "Create Bucket"
+   - Choose the "Empty Bucket" option and give your project a name
+   - Once created, find your bucket credentials by going to Project Settings > API Access
+   - Copy your bucket slug and API keys for the next steps

-1. Clone the repository:
+2. Clone the repository:

 ```bash
 git clone https://github.com/cosmicjs/cosmic-spotify-clone
 cd spotify-clone
 ```

-2. Install dependencies:
+3. Install dependencies:

 ```bash
 npm install
 ```

-3. Create a `.env.local` file in the root directory with your Cosmic credentials:
+4. Create a `.env.local` file in the root directory with your Cosmic credentials:

 ```env
 COSMIC_BUCKET_SLUG=your-bucket-slug